zola-25/zola-25.github.io/_posts/2023-02-05-server-side-password-hashing.md

 Hash of Password123 in base64: `AIxwOS46v70PpHu8LtlqqZvUnhWXJ/y6Dy5qvrOp1gE=`

-This hash is a simple fixed length string of different characters, and has the appearence of being randomly generated, although it is not.
+This hash is a simple fixed length string of different characters, and has the appearance of being randomly generated, although it is not.

 If the password differs only slightly, perhaps by one character, the CHF produces a hash with a completely different set of characters - this is a property all CHFs have and is called the [avalanche effect](https://en.wikipedia.org/wiki/Avalanche_effect).

 For example, if our password is instead "Password12**4**", the SHA-256 hash in base64 becomes `UawBynkjzYgRe3aBNDuR0h0/a65csNlJYnCZ/AL0ubw=`

 CHFs are designed to ensure a 'uniform distribution' of hash value character string combinations.
-As long as we use a strong, industry-proven CHF that creates sufficently large hash values - 256 bits is considered large enough for most use cases - each possible hash value is equally probable of being computed for a password.
+As long as we use a strong, industry-proven CHF that creates sufficiently large hash values - 256 bits is considered large enough for most use cases - each possible hash value is equally probable of being computed for a password.

 SHA-256 generates hash values of 256 bits in length, resulting in 2<sup>256</sup> possible hash values, each one having a probability of 1 / 2<sup>256</sup> of being chosen, which is [effectively impossible to guess](https://crypto.stackexchange.com/a/45310).